 As an employee and representative of the Council, you are expected to conduct yourself to the highest standards and act with honesty, integrity, and professionalism.
+Include a statement on the importance of mental health and well-being, encouraging employees to seek support if needed

-- Carry out the full requirements of your role, as detailed in your contract of employment (statement of particulars), job description and Council policies and procedures. - Attend work in accordance with the terms of your contract of employment (statement of particulars). - Act in a proper manner in any situation where you can be readily identified as a Council employee, whether at work or otherwise. - · Maintain acceptable standards of appearance and personal hygiene. - Wear, and keep in a reasonable condition, Council uniform, clothing, and personal protective equipment, if provided to you. - Report any shortfalls in the provision of Council services to your manager. - Report any concerns / allegations / suspicions of fraud, corruption, bribery, theft, or other irregularity, as a matter of urgency, to your manager. - Keep relationships with councillors, employees, contractors or partners, potential contractors, or service users, on a professional basis.
+- Carry out the full requirements of your role, as detailed in your contract of employment (statement of particulars), job description and Council policies and procedures. - Prioritise your mental health and well-being.
+If you are experiencing stress, anxiety, or any other mental health issues, seek support from your manager.
+The Council is committed to providing a supportive work environment and encourages employees to speak up about mental health concerns without fear of stigma or retaliation. - Attend work in accordance with the terms of your contract of employment (statement of particulars). - Act in a proper manner in any situation where you can be readily identified as a Council employee, whether at work or otherwise. - Maintain acceptable standards of appearance and personal hygiene. - Wear, and keep in a reasonable condition, Council uniform, clothing, and personal protective equipment, if provided to you. - Report any shortfalls in the provision of Council services to your manager. - Report any concerns / allegations / suspicions of fraud, corruption, bribery, theft, or other irregularity, as a matter of urgency, to your manager. - Keep relationships with councillors, employees, contractors or partners, potential contractors, or service users, on a professional basis.